platanus/angular-async-upload/README.md

 # Angular Async Upload

 It's an angular directive to perform asynchronous file uploads.
-It's built on top of [Ng-File-Upload](https://github.com/danialfarid/ng-file-upload) and it was created to play with [Paperclip Upload](https://github.com/platanus/paperclip_upload) gem.
-Even though, it's not mandatory to use RoR or Paperclip Upload.
+It's built on top of [Ng-File-Upload](https://github.com/danialfarid/ng-file-upload) and it was created to play with [Rails Pallet](https://github.com/platanus/rails_pallet) gem.
+Even though, it's not mandatory to use RoR or Rails Pallet.
 You can always mimic the server functionality.

 ## Installation